Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 The fantasizing woman was broken out of her thoughts by Naruto's next unsettling words.

 "We're not going to a restaurant."

-She stopped walking right then and there, jerking her arm away from him.
+Ino stopped walking.
+She jerked her arm away from him.

-"WHAT?" she nearly shrieked.
+"WHAT?" she shrieked.
 "What do you mean we're not going to a restaurant?"

 "Come on Ino, you know I can't afford that!"

 Her face contorted to one of disappointment and rage.
 She took his proclamation of poverty as a sign that they weren't going out to eat at all.